kdprkr/WardsWizard/manuscript/description.md

-Directory to store the finalized manuscript files.
+Directory to store the written manuscript documents.